yochaigal/newschoolrevolution/_posts/2022-05-04-the-new-new-school-revolution.md

 **HOWEVER**

-There would be an immediate and public comment from the mods/other community members informing the person linking to their site of this person's particular preference for platforming (PPPP).
-I made that acronym up, but it's a thing now.
+There _would_ be an immediate and public comment from the mods/other community members informing the link poster of the link owner's status as a platformer.
 This typically results in a debate with the person linking to the page, or with them saying "I didn't know, thanks!" and moving on.
 The former almost always results in a voluntary withdrawal from the server(s).

-### ...But The Other Half Is Overwhelming Force
+### ...And the Other Half is Overwhelming Force

-#### Server Rules Rule
+Identifying problematic folks outside the community is one thing, but how do we combat dangerous trends among our own?
+Let me introduce you to my two best friends, **active moderators** and **empowered community members**.
+Both forces work with unceasing vigilance to create a default "standard" of allowable discourse, continuing to reinforce existing acceptable norms, as well as adapting to the shifting landscape of an ever-growing and highly engaged userbase.

-##### Community Rules
+#### Community Rules Rule

-**The following are verbatim the Discord server rules, released as CC-BY-SA 4.0**
+The following are verbatim the Discord server rules, released as CC-BY-SA 4.0.

 1. _Treat everyone with respect.
 Respect includes acknowledging other people’s boundaries and acknowledging your own behavior.
 If anyone asks for the conversation to stop, change the topic.
 If you feel heated, say so, and walk away.
 If you mess up, own it and apologize if needed.
 Ask for clarification; assume good faith.
 Communication is a two-way street._

 2. _Hateful ideologies and/or behaviors are not welcome in our community.
 This includes abuse, harassment, frivolous and false accusations, and discrimination (particularly on the basis of race, creed, sex, sexual orientation, gender expression, or physical or mental ability).
 We do not support or engage in Twitter drama, vague posting, or incitement to mob._